How To Mount Google Drive On Linux Operating Systems In 2023

 It is a command-line tool to access your Google drive from Linux.
 It was developed by google employee Burcu Dogan and is now managed by Emmanuel T Odek.

-GCSF is a virtual filesystem that allows users to mount their Google Drive account locally on your Linux-based operating systems.
+GCSF is a virtual filesystem that allows users to mount their Google Drive account locally on Linux-based operating systems.
 You can also use it as a regular disk partition.